 Legal Penalties for Child Abuse & Neglect in Jackson, MO

 In Jackson, MO, the consequences for child abuse and neglect vary, shaped by the details of the offense, its impact on the child, and any prior history.
 With skilled representation, your Jackson, MO attorney can advocate to minimize penalties by negotiating plea agreements and presenting mitigating factors.
-Based on RSMo. § 568.060, penalties in Jackson, MO can include:
+According to RSMo. § 568.060, potential penalties in Jackson, MO may include:

-- Class D Felony: Standard child abuse or neglect charges in Jackson, MO that do not involve serious harm often constitute a Class D felony, which can result in up to 7 years in prison and fines up to $10,000.
+- Class D Felony: Basic charges of Jackson, MO child abuse or neglect without serious injury typically fall under a Class D felony, punishable by up to 7 years in prison and fines as high as $10,000.
 Also, you must serve a minimum of 1 year before parole eligibility.

-- Class A Felony: If the abuse results in the child’s death or involves severe sexual abuse, especially for children under 14, the offense may be a Class A felony – punishable by 10-30 years or even life imprisonment, with no eligibility for parole for the first 15 years.
+- Class A Felony: In Jackson, MO cases where the abuse causes the child’s death or involves severe sexual abuse, particularly for children under 14, the offense may be classified as a Class A felony – punishable by 10-30 years or even life imprisonment, with no eligibility for parole for the first 15 years.

 In addition to the above criminal sentencing, you could be stripped of your parental or custodial rights by the Missouri Department of Social Services Children’s Division.
 The DSS preponderance of evidence standard in proving these accusations.